tiprankstipranks

 Anti-takeover provisions contained in our restated certificate of incorporation and restated by-laws, as well as provisions of Delaware law, could impair a takeover attempt.

-Our restated certificate of incorporation, restated by-laws and Delaware law contain provisions which could have the effect of rendering more difficult, delaying or preventing an acquisition deemed undesirable by the our board.
-Our corporate governance documents include provisions: - authorizing our board to issue up to 5,000,000 shares of preferred stock without stockholder approval upon the terms and conditions and with the rights, privileges and preferences as our board may determine;- specifying that special meetings of our stockholders can be called only by our board and that our stockholders may not act by written consent;- establishing an advance notice procedure for stockholder proposals to be brought before an annual meeting of our stockholders, including proposed nominations of persons for election to our board;- providing that directors may be removed only for cause;- providing that our board may create new directorships and that vacancies on the board may be filled only by a majority of directors then in office, even though less than a quorum;- establishing that our board is divided into three classes with each class serving staggered three-year terms;- providing that our board may amend the our bylaws without approval of our stockholders; and - requiring a super-majority of votes to amend certain of the above-mentioned provisions.
+Our restated certificate of incorporation, restated by-laws and Delaware law contain provisions which could have the effect of rendering more difficult, delaying or preventing an acquisition deemed undesirable by our board.
+Our corporate governance documents provisions include: authorizing our board to issue up to 5,000,000 shares of preferred stock without stockholder approval upon the terms and conditions and with the rights, privileges and preferences as our board may determine; specifying that special meetings of our stockholders can be called only by our board and that our stockholders may not act by written consent; establishing an advance notice procedure for stockholder proposals to be brought before an annual meeting of our stockholders, including proposed nominations of persons for election to our board; providing that directors may be removed only for cause; providing that our board may create new directorships and that vacancies on the board may be filled only by a majority of directors then in office, even though less than a quorum; and providing that our board may amend our bylaws without approval of our stockholders.
 These provisions, alone or together, could delay or prevent hostile takeovers and changes in control or changes in our management.
-As a Delaware corporation, we are also subject to provisions of Delaware law, including Section 203 of the DGCL, which prevents some stockholders holding more than 15% of outstanding our common stock from engaging in certain business combinations without approval of the holders of substantially all of the outstanding our common stock.
+As a Delaware corporation, we are also subject to provisions of Delaware law, including Section 203 of the DGCL, which prevents certain stockholders holding 15% or more of our outstanding common stock from engaging in certain business combinations without approval of the holders of substantially all of our outstanding common stock.
 Any provision of our certificate of incorporation, our bylaws or the DGCL that has the effect of delaying or deterring a change in control could limit the opportunity for our stockholders to receive a premium for their shares of our common stock, and could also affect the price that some investors are willing to pay for our common stock.

 Accounting & Financial Operations - Risk 1